 - LoadMaster for AWS Feature Description

-Ensure you select Local Activation as the license method when you deploy a LoadMaster pre 7.2.43 release and KEMP 360 Central Licensing for 7.2.43 and above.
+Ensure you select Kemp 360 Central Licensing as the license method (select Local Activation for pre 7.2.43 releases).
 Selection of any other licensing method may result in a non-metered license being assigned.

-You are now prompted for the IP address and port of the KEMP 360 Central instance deployed earlier.
+You are now prompted for the Host and Port of the Kemp 360 Central instance deployed earlier.

-In addition to providing licensing, LoadMaster instances can be managed by KEMP 360 Central.
-Newly licensed LoadMasters are not added to the management domain by default and must be manually configured for management as follows.
+In addition to providing licensing, LoadMaster instances can be managed by Kemp 360 Central.
+Newly licensed LoadMasters are added to the management domain automatically after you enter your Kemp 360 credentials.